octobercms/test-plugin/readme.md

 Reviews "Morph To" Plugins and Themes as Product (Polymorphic relationship)

+### Test 6: Trees

+A Member uses a simple tree (parent-child) structure.

+A Category uses a simple tree structure, with sorting.

+A Channel uses a nested set tree structure.

 ## Tests that need attention

 - An attach relation when required inside a tab does not make the tab active.